kagalenko-m-b/ProblemSet.jl/Generated_methods.md

 ## Methods of the generated functions

-Each `@problem` macro generates in the workspace five methods to be used for producing the individual problems.
+Each `@problem` macro generates in the workspace four methods to be used for producing the individual problems.
 Let's take an example:
 ```julia
 @problem sub_add begin